Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 Pugh Was a Share Cropper

-All Uncle Eddie remembered from his father's services was when he was 13.
-All he recalled was the name he thought was the name of Rooty Bottom FWB Church or something like that, maybe near Mt.
+All Uncle Eddie remembered from his father's service was when he was 13.
+He thought the name he recalled was associated with Rooty Bottom FWB Church or something similar near Mt.
 Olive.
+However, it turns out that there is no Rooty Bottom Church for any denomination in the history of Duplin County.

-He was the last of my line to be buried there on the property of Dr. Phillis Quinn Ostheim.
+Pugh was the last of my line to be buried there on the property of Dr. Phillis Quinn Ostheim.

-Thank you so much cousins Phillis and Sue
+Thank you so much, cousins Phillis and Sue.

 Pugh Was a Share Cropper